fabiofortkamp/fpfortkamp/content/authors/admin/_index.md

 title: Fábio P. Fortkamp
 ---

-Fábio P. Fortkamp is Adjunct Professor of the Mechanical Engineering Department at Santa Catarina State University, teaching courses on Heat Transfer, Heat Engines, and Refrigeration Systems.
-His research focuses on Caloric Cooling Technologies and the use of Machine Learning in the Design of Thermal Systems.
+Fábio P. Fortkamp is a Research Engineer, interested in using the power of Python, R and Machine Learning to solve problems in the fields of Thermal Sciences (Heat Transfer, Thermodynamics, Fluid Flow).